Archdiocese of Lucca: Parishes

-The archdiocese has a total of 362 parishes, all of which fall within the (civil) region of Tuscany.
+A document survives dated 1260, giving a complete list of the parishes and churches in the diocese of Lucca, with their annual incomes.
+A list of the parishes and churches in 1736 is given in the appendix of the Synodus Lucana of that year.
+The archdiocese, as of 2008, has a total of 362 parishes, all of which fall within the (civil) region of Tuscany.
 354 are in the Province of Lucca and 8 in the Province of Pistoia.
 For a listing of parishes by province and commune see List of parishes of the Roman Catholic Archdiocese of Lucca.